bo0tzz/focustime/README.md

 ## Nice to have

 * Web frontend
+* Support for other DE/WMs
-* Support for other backends
+* Support for other storage backends (influxdb?)